Should I Wait Or Should I Go Now?

 There are several ways to do that, and they are all very easy to implement:

-For many people, sitting on the sidelines seem like a "waste of time," a "non productive move" or a "risk to miss the train."
+For many people, sitting on the sidelines seems like a "waste of time," a "non productive move" or a "risk to miss the train."
 All fair-valid points that surely may prove to be right.
 Nevertheless, I see no "shame" is sitting on the sidelines for a while.
 My simple calculation/claim is that (250%*100%) > (300%*80%), i.e. even if you see another 20% up from here (so 250% would turn into 300%) and only then a 20% decline, you are better off sitting on cash for a while, from both return and certainly risk perspectives.

 I'm intentionally using the same magnitude of a market move (20% up or down) so that nobody would claim that I'm distorting the calculation.
 Having said that, it's very likely that the next potential decline/correction would be greater than the next/upcoming potential incline/extended rally (That, of course, if there's any fuel left in the "rally tank.")